 - Continue to make payments after applying for a deferment or forbearance, until notification that the request has been granted.

-- Notify the appropriate representative (institution, agency, or lender) that manages the student's loan when the student graduates, withdraws from school, or drops below half-time status; changes his/her name, address, or Social Security Number, or transfers to another institution.
+- Notify the appropriate representative (institution, agency, or lender) that manages your loan if you change your name, address, or Social Security Number, or transfer to another institution.

-- Receive entrance counseling before being given the first loan disbursement, and to receive exit counseling before leaving school.
+- Receive and complete entrance counseling before receiving the first loan disbursement.

 - Continue to meet basic eligibility requirements, maintain satisfactory academic progress (SAP), and complete your FAFSA annually, once you qualify for FSA.

-If you want additional information about your rights and responsibilities, the terms of loan repayment (including loan repayment schedules), the necessity of loan repayment and required loan exit counseling can use the link for the Department of Education.
+Visit the Department of Education website for more detailed information about your rights and responsibilities, the terms of loan repayment (including loan repayment schedules), the necessity of loan repayment, and required loan exit counseling.

-American Public University System has partnered with ECMC Solutions, a professional student loan counseling company.
+The university has partnered with ECMC Solutions to provide professional student loan counseling.